Step 2: Choose a Toolkit or Article.

 An Article provides basic information about a topic.
 Some Articles include Forms.
 Articles have this symbol:

 This article was written by Diocesan Migrant & Refugee Services.
-It provides general information and should not be considered specific legal advice for your case.
-It contains information to help you decide whether you might be eligible for relief from removal if you are a victim of crime and abuse.
+It provides general, broad information about defenses to deportation.
+It contains information to help you figure out if you qualify for relief from deportation (formally known as “removal”).

 This article provides information on the housing rights of victims of family violence.
 This article was written by the Texas Council on Family Violence.